atylicki9/DataCollectionProject/README.md

 # DataCollectionProject
-Course Assignment for C# 2 at St Pete College.
+Course Assignment for C# Course that I took in Summer 2023.
 Below are the instructions provided by the professor.

 This must be a Universal Windows Application.